SRI-CSL/yices2/doc/sphinx/source/api-types.rst

       Model generalization failed for some other reason.

-   Errors in functions that query or expand the value of a node in a DAG
+   Errors in node query functions

    .. c:enum:: YVAL_INVALID_OP